GonghuaLi/SGMM3/README.md

   RSEM:  RNAseq, normalized by RSEM method
 expressionType = 'FPKM';

 If the model contains protein degradation reaction.
-In this case, burned muscle contains protein degradation:
-degradation = 'yes';
-But in most cases, you should set as
+In most cases, we set as:
 degradation = 'no';

 number of threading used for FVA, only used when FastMM was installed